patronasxdxd/dev/README.md

 `BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their Vault: Vault creation, collateral top-up / withdrawal, stablecoin issuance and repayment.
 It also sends issuance fees to the `PCV` contract.
 BorrowerOperations functions call in to TroveManager, telling it to update Vault state, where necessary.
 BorrowerOperations functions also call in to the various Pools, telling them to move collateral/Tokens between Pools or between Pool <> user, where necessary.

 `TroveManager.sol` - contains functionality for liquidations and redemptions.
 It sends redemption fees to the `PCV` contract.
 Also contains the state of each Vault - i.e. a record of the Trove’s collateral and debt.
-TroveManager does not hold value (i.e. Collateral / other tokens).
+TroveManager does not hold value (i.e. collateral / other tokens).
 TroveManager functions call in to the various Pools to tell them to move collateral/tokens between Pools, where necessary.

 `LiquityBase.sol` - Both TroveManager and BorrowerOperations inherit from the parent contract LiquityBase, which contains global constants and some common functions.